Updated Feb 14, 2026

 Final Thoughts on Small Business Tax Strategies

 Calculating, filing, and paying your business taxes can be time-consuming and expensive.
-The 19 small business tax planning strategies we’ve reviewed here can help you understand your tax obligations and minimize your tax burden as you head into 2025.
+The 19 small business tax strategies we’ve covered here can help you better understand your tax obligations and reduce your tax burden as you plan for 2026.

-Need assistance with your income tax strategy?
-CMP, a trusted accounting firm in St. George and throughout Utah, with additional locations in Salt Lake City and Logan, can help you develop an effective tax plan tailored to you and your business.
-Contact us today to get started!
+Need help with your income tax strategy?
+CMP is a trusted accounting firm based in Logan, Utah, with additional locations in Layton and St George, and works with small business owners across the U.S. to develop practical, compliant tax plans tailored to their businesses.
+Contact us today to get started.